Karthik0809/Karthik0809/README.md

 I'm **Karthik**, a Master's student in Computer Science at **University at Buffalo**, specializing in **Artificial Intelligence and Machine Learning**.
 I’m passionate about solving real-world problems using intelligent systems and data-driven solutions.

 - 🔍 Actively looking for **Full-Time Roles** in ML Engineering, Data Science, or Data Analytics
-- 💡 Current interests: Computer Vision, LLMs, Deep Learning, and Scalable ML Pipelines
+- 💡 Current interests: Computer Vision, LLMs, Deep Learning, and Scalable ML Pipelines, Agentic AI
 - 🛠️ I enjoy building end-to-end systems from data preprocessing to model deployment
 - 🌱 Currently upskilling in AWS and FastAPI